calebschoepp/caleb-www/content/blog/building_objects_with_closures.md

 Implementation - the process of translating syntax into semantics.

 -- NOTE --
 I think I'm being to ambitious with the prototypical inheritance.
-Maybe I should simplify this article and exlcude the concepts of polymorphism and inheritance
+Maybe I should simplify this article and exclude the concepts of polymorphism and inheritance
 -- NOTE --

 Take a simpler approach - don't try to ham fist in inheritance and polymorphism.
 Instead just try to talk about how you can make cool one off objects with closures.

 - Class objects are multiple methods bound to a single piece of data.
 Closure objects are a single method bound to multiple pieces of data.
 - Closure objects are good in ad-hoc one-off scenarios.
-Class objects are good when you need a strong type heirarchy
+Class objects are good when you need a strong type hierarchy
-- By default closures present a single method, but you can alternativley use X pattern to expose multiple methods from a closure object without even using a collection type.
+- By default closures present a single method, but you can alternatively use X pattern to expose multiple methods from a closure object without even using a collection type.

 ROUGH OUTLINE?